chevillardf/BB-SAR/README.md

 python manage.py runserver
 ```

+#### Access the webapp
+Open your web browser and go to http://127.0.0.1:8008/
+Password = yourPassword

 ### Windows
 Install anaconda by following the instructions here: https://docs.anaconda.com/anaconda/install/windows/
 Start Anaconda power shell and apply the same logic as Linux installation